Complexity and Misspecification: Applications

-Thus, the mechanism can produce an arbitrarily strong tilt toward home bias as either complexity aversion $\mu$ rises or the number of distinct downside scenarios $N$ grows.
-What matters in our analysis is not ``rarity'' per se but the low-entropy downside support: for $\mu>0$, any relabelling that concentrates probability within the loss set $\{1,\dots,N\}$ increases the foreign term $\sum_{i\ge1}q_f(i)^\beta$ and therefore decreases $v_{\lambda,\mu}(f;q)$.
-Rare crises amplify the mechanism when robustness is tight (large $\mu$) or payoffs are very low in those crisis states, because the Gibbs tilt in Lemma \ref{lem:closed_form} loads the worst-case distortion on low-utility states even if they are ex ante unlikely.
+This limit is strictly positive for every $\mu>0$, and for fixed $(\lambda,\mu,\delta)$, it is increasing in the number of distinct downside scenarios $N$.
+Thus, what matters in our analysis is not ``rarity'' per se but the low-entropy downside support: for $\mu>0$, any relabelling that concentrates probability within the loss set $\{y_1,\dots,y_N\}$ increases the foreign term $\sum_{i\ge1}q_f(y_i)^\beta$ and therefore decreases $v_{\lambda,\mu}(f;\m{q})$.
+Rare crises amplify the mechanism when robustness is tight or payoffs are very low in those crisis states, because the Gibbs tilt in Lemma \ref{lem:closed_form} loads the worst-case distortion on low-utility states even if they are ex ante unlikely.
 Also note that whether induced home bias raises or lowers realized returns depends on the true joint distribution of domestic/foreign payoffs and the associated risk premia: home bias improves outcomes precisely when the concentrated foreign tail corresponds to genuine downside risk under the true DGP, and is costly when it induces under-diversification without compensating tail-risk reduction.